libvips/libvips/doc/binding.md

 	GValue gvalue = G_VALUE_INIT;

 	if (VIPS_INIT(argv[0]))
-		/* This shows the vips error buffer and quits with a fail exit
+		/* This shows the libvips error buffer and quits with a fail exit
 		 * code.
 		 */
 		vips_error_exit(NULL);